 You need to stay on top of this process, mainly because at the end of construction, you've drawn down 100% of your construction loan, which in our example of 9 apartments, is a big amount and your daily interest can range from $400 to $600, to $1,000 a day, depending upon the size of your development.
 So you need to make sure that your pre-sales can settle as early as possible to minimise interest costs and pay down the debt.

-Extra phases in Property Development System
+Property Development System

 This is where the conventional property development process ends.
 However, I found that for property investors, there are some extra steps that are required.
 From my own experience, I have found that these in between steps are not just important, they are CRUCIAL to get an understanding of the property development process.